 Don’t Have Kids Until You’ve Hit These Money Milestones

-Raising children comes with a price tag — a hefty one.
+Raising children comes with a hefty price tag.
 The U.S. Department of Agriculture estimates the average cost of raising one child, from birth to age 17, to be $233,610.
-When inflation is taken into consideration, that figure inches closely to the $300,000 mark for a child born today.
+When inflation is taken into consideration, that figure inches closer to the $300,000 mark for a child born today.

 But like preparing to purchase a home, you might want to get your financial ducks in a row before choosing to bring your precious little one(s) into this world.
-Here are five money milestones you should probably hit before having kids.
+In a best-case scenario, there are five money milestones you should strive to hit before having kids.

 Establishing a secure work situation before having children is crucial.
 While that can mean traditional employment, self-employment, or some combination thereof, you want to have a stable foundation that will support your growing family.

-Think about career paths that you can continue after your children are born, and ones with a salary that will cover the expense of childcare—which amounts to about 16 percent of the total cost of raising a child, on average.
+Try to pursue career paths that you can continue after your children are born.
+Also strive for earning a salary that will cover the expense of childcare—which amounts to about 16% of the total cost of raising a child, on average.

-There is more to take into account than just salary.
-Consider a career that will afford you benefits like maternity or paternity leave; healthcare and dental care; and that has a decent personal/sick leave policy so that taking a day off to care for an ill child does not mean you’re out of a day’s pay.
+However, there is more to take into account than just salary.
+Consider a career that will afford you benefits like maternity or paternity leave and healthcare.
+Also look for a decent personal/sick leave policy so that taking a day off to care for an ill child does not mean you’re out of a day’s pay.

-While $233,610 sounds like a lot (and it is), that amount breaks down to $12,980 annually or $1082 monthly for one child.
-Use the Cost of Raising a Child Calculator to get a better idea of your estimated annual costs to make sure you have enough room in your budget before the expenses come rolling in.
+While $233,610 sounds like a lot (and it is), that amount breaks down to $12,980 annually or $1,082 monthly for one child.
+Use the U.S. Department of Agriculture's Cost of Raising a Child Calculator to get a better idea of your estimated annual costs to make sure you have enough room in your budget before the expenses come rolling in.
 This tool makes adjustments for your income and other variables that will affect your situation.

 Running these numbers will give you an idea of how much of your disposable income will need to be allocated to raising children.
 You can even get ahead of the game by saving up a year or more (or as much as possible) of those estimated costs.